Knowledge Management (KM) - Collecting, Leveraging, and Distributing both Explicit and Tacit Knowledge Throughout Your Organization

 Internalization (the conversion of explicit to tacit knowledge).

 During the socialization mode, tacit knowledge is transferred through interactions between individuals, which may also be accomplished in the absence of language.
 Individuals may learn and gain a sense of competence by observing behavior modeled by others.
-For example,
+For example, coaching, mentoring and apprenticeships instruct tacitly through observation, imitation, and practice.16

 The combination mode of knowledge conversion embodies the aggregation of multiple examples of explicit knowledge.
 Explicit knowledge may be exchanged during meetings or conferences in which a diversity of knowledge sources combine to shape a new and enhanced conception.